 In February 2016, the FASB issued ASU No. 2016-13, Financial Statements-Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments.
 This ASU adds an impairment model known as current expected credit loss that is based on expected losses rather than incurred losses.
 It recognizes an allowance as its estimate of expected credit losses, which may result in more timely recognition of such losses.
 In 2019, the FASB issued ASU 2019-10, Financial Instruments-Credit Losses (Topic 326), Derivatives and Hedging (Topic 815), and Leases (Topic 842), which defers the effective date for entities in the "all other" category and public not-for-profit entities that have not yet issued their financial statements reflecting the adoption of Credit Losses.
 The amendments in this ASU are effective for fiscal years beginning after December 15, 2019, and interim periods within those fiscal years, and early adoption is permitted.
-This guidance is effective for the Company for the annual period beginning on January 1, 2023.
+This guidance is effective for the Company for the annual period beginning on January 1, 2023, and interim periods within the annual period beginning on January 1, 2023.
 The Company's adoption of this standard is not expected to have a material impact on the Company's consolidated financial statements.